 Planters, flowers and displays still adorned local streets, bringing much needed summer cheer to the town.

 In 2021, Fylde Council is allocating £26,500 to community groups across Fylde to invest in planting, parks and green spaces.
 Local Britain in Bloom groups will get the cash.
 They’re the long-term custodians of incredible efforts which see the borough’s towns and villages blossom each year.

 The money is from the Government’s ‘Welcome Back Fund.
 The aim of the fund is to help local authorities create and promote a safe and welcoming environment for local trade and tourism.

-Lytham in Bloom win Gold
+Lytham in Bloom win Gold in 2018

 Jim Leak, Lytham In Bloom chairman, said: ‘Dozens of helpers and hundreds of supporters have worked tirelessly.
 Lytham has looked superb all spring, summer and autumn.